SlipknotTN/Dogs-Vs-Cats-Playground/deep_learning/keras/README.md

 ### Custom model

-Example usage of Sequential API to define a new architectur and train it from scratch.
+Example usage of Sequential API to define a new architecture and train it from scratch.
 TODO: Improve the model and test on kaggle.

 ## Training instructions